Unipotent morphisms

 We will call these $G$-representations \emph{R-faithful}. \end{remark} We expect the following result to be well-known to experts.
-Over a field, it is due to Rosenlicht \cite[Thm.~3]{MR0130878}. \begin{proposition} Let $S$ be an algebraic stack. \begin{enumerate} \item The quotient morphism $\GL_{n,S}/\U_{n,S} \to S$ is quasi-affine. \end{enumerate} Let $G \subseteq \U_{n,S}$ be a subgroup that is flat and of finite presentation over $S$. \begin{enumerate}[resume] \item If $S$ is normal, then the quotient $\U_{n,S}/G \to S$ is quasi-affine. \item If $G \to S$ is finite, then the quotient $\U_{n,S}/G \to S$ is affine. \end{enumerate} \end{proposition} \begin{proof} Since the inclusion $\U_{n,S} \subset \GL_{n,S}$ is defined over $\Spec \mathbf{Z}$, in \eqref{lem:i:hom:upper} it suffices to assume $S=\Spec \mathbf{Z}$.
-In particular, we may assume that $S$ is normal.
-We now will prove that both of the homogenous spaces $\U_{n,S}/G$ and $\GL_{n,S}/\U_{n,S}$ are quasi-affine over $S$ using \cite[Thm.~VII.2.1]{Raynaud}, thereby establishing both \eqref{lem:i:hom:upper} and \eqref{lem:i:hom:sub}.
+Over a field, it is due to Rosenlicht \cite[Thm.~3]{MR0130878}. \begin{proposition} Let $S$ be an algebraic stack. \begin{enumerate} \item The quotient morphism $\GL_{n,S}/\U_{n,S} \to S$ is quasi-affine. \end{enumerate} Let $G \subseteq \U_{n,S}$ be a closed subgroup that is flat and of finite presentation over $S$. \begin{enumerate}[resume] \item If $S$ is a normal scheme and the quotient $\U_{n,S}/G$ is representable by a scheme (e.g. if $S$ is Dedekind or the spectrum of a field, see \cite[Rem.~VI${}_{\mathrm{B}}$.9.3(b)]{SGA3-I-NEW}), then the quotient $\U_{n,S}/G \to S$ is quasi-affine. \item If $G \to S$ is finite, then the quotient $\U_{n,S}/G \to S$ is affine. \end{enumerate} \end{proposition} \begin{proof} Since the inclusion $\U_{n,S} \subset \GL_{n,S}$ is defined over $\Spec \mathbf{Z}$, in \eqref{lem:i:hom:upper} it suffices to assume $S=\Spec \mathbf{Z}$.
+In particular, we may assume that $S$ is Dedekind.
+We will now prove that both of the homogenous spaces $\U_{n,S}/G$ and $\GL_{n,S}/\U_{n,S}$ are quasi-affine over $S$ using \cite[Thm.~VII.2.1]{Raynaud}, thereby establishing both \eqref{lem:i:hom:upper} and \eqref{lem:i:hom:sub}.
 Since $\GL_{n,S}$ and $\U_{n,S}$ are both smooth with connected fibers, it suffices to show that the abelian groups $\Pic(\U_{n,k(s)}/G_{k(s)})$ and $\Pic(\GL_{n,k(s)}/\U_{n,k(s)})$ are torsion.
 To this end, first note that the cohomology of the complex